Meeting room readiness

 The plan is to keep core measurement and offline scoring free.
 Optional paid tiers may add exports, team workflows, or advanced analytics later.

-Build a reliable acoustic baseline for every room.
+Build a reliable meeting readiness baseline for every room.